 Some of the most popular New Year’s resolutions are centered around getting healthier.
-According to a Nielson survey, staying fit and healthy was the most popular resolution.
-Here are some ideas for healthy New Year’s resolutions.
+According to a Nielson survey, staying fit and healthy was the most number one resolution for 2015.
+If you want to improve your health in 2016, here are some ideas for healthy New Year’s resolutions.

 According to the American Lung Association, 480,000 Americans die from tobacco use.
 Smoking is the leading cause of preventable death in the United States.
 Smoking can lead to cancer, cardiovascular disease, emphysema, and other health consequences.
 Quitting smoking is a resolution that can greatly improve your health.

 Losing weight is one of the most popular New Year’s resolutions.
 The biggest problem with this resolution, however, is that it is often vague.
 To make sure you see this resolution through, set goals, give yourself a timeline, and figure out what you need to do to make it happen.
 Don’t just say, “I want to lose weight.”
 Decide to lose 10% of your body weight through healthy diet and exercise, or plan to lose 20 lbs by cutting out processed foods and sugary drinks.
 Ask your health care provider for a specific weight loss plan and add accountability by setting a goal for your next appointment.